 [Journal 13: What is your favorite way to show your individuality?: Draft 2]

+Journal Prompt 13: What is your favorite wat to show your individuality?

+I think the most important part of being a good friend is telling the truth.

+Many people might think it’s not a good idea to tell their friends what they do is right or wrong.
+But I say that only the person who really listens to your suggestions is the friend that you should make.

+When we are talking to our friends, we shouldn’t speak like we’re making commandments.
+Rather, we should make sure we are really saying these things just for their own good.

+I think it’s really important to be honest and make friends sincerely.
+People definitely know who are really being sincere and honest to them.

 [Journal 14: Who is your hero?
 What inspires you about this person?: Draft 1]

+Journal Prompt 14: Who is your hero?
+What inspires you about this person?

 There are many people can be my hero, but I will only tell one.
 I’m a Christian, I know God is my hero because when I get to a lot of sadness and loneliness, he was always there be with me.
 He didn’t talk to me, but I know he used things to let me know what he is trying to tell me.
 He give me a lot of things even I never asked to him or anybody.
 He always be with me whatever I been through.
 I know he love me isn’t because what talent I have, he love me because he made me, so I know he is my hero.